 Tobias Holstein joined Mälardalen University in 2014 as an associate researcher at the School of Innovation, Design and Engineering.
 It is a cooperation with the University of Applied Sciences in Darmstadt (h_da).
-Tobias studied computer science and received two M.Sc. degrees in 2009 and 2010.
-During the following 5 years he gained professional experience as software developer and software architect.
+Tobias studied computer science and received two M.Sc. degrees in 2009 (Edinburg Napier University) and 2010 (University of Applied Sciences Darmstadt).
+During the following 5 years he gained professional experience as software developer and software architect in the automotive industry.

-In 2013 he joined the In-Car-Multimedia Laboratory at the h_da to research user interfaces and suitable software architectures for Multi-OS environments in an automotive context.
+In 2013 he joined the In-Car-Multimedia Laboratory at h_da to work with software architectures and unified user interfaces for Multi-OS environments that will be used in future automotive scenarios.

-His research interests are within ubiquitous computing, interaction design, software architecture and bridging the gap between software architecture and user interfaces in Multi-OS environments.
+His research interests are within ubiquitous computing, interaction design, software architecture and bridging the gap between software architecture and interaction design to improve the design and development of applications for Multi-OS environments.

 Ubiquitous computing group